Marquette University admits graduate students under four different categories: degree, non-degree, temporary and visiting scholar status.

 This status designates a student, seeking a master’s degree at another institution, who takes one or more classes at Marquette University with the intention of transferring the earned credits.
 Evidence of the student’s status and academic performance at the other institution are required.
 Submission of official transcripts is required.

 Visiting scholars may apply for federal financial aid through the student’s home school or through Marquette.
 Students applying for aid through Marquette must request a Consortium Agreement from the Office of Student Financial Aid.
 When the completed form is returned to Marquette, the student becomes eligible for federal financial aid and the Office of Student Financial Aid processes the student’s FAFSA.
 Students applying for federal aid through their home institutions should consult their home institutions for their application policies and procedures.

 Only applicants whose total record indicates that they can make independent, original and high-quality contributions to knowledge are admitted.
 Departments reserve the right to limit the number of students accepted within a given time period.
 Applicants must follow the Graduate School of Management’s application for admission procedures.
-It is the applicant’s responsibility to obtain information about additional application requirements from the Graduate Programs section found in this bulletin or from the director of graduate studies for the proposed program.
+It is the applicant’s responsibility to obtain information about additional application requirements from the Graduate Programs section found within the Graduate School of Management website.

 Students may apply for Regular Degree, Temporary Degree, or Non-degree status.
 It is recommended that students apply for Regular Degree Status when possible.